AbdullahHammudah/alien_invasion/README.md

 # alien_invasion
 * Alien Invasion is a project (game) that uses python &amp; mainly pygame module (library).
 * Its main objective is to demonstrate how python and its (functions, classes, lists, dictionaries, loops) work together and how to organize and architect projects.
-Besides HAVEING FUN!
+Besides HAVEING FUN ^_^ !
 * Please note that this project uses python 3.x.

 ## Install